0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 ### How many rewards will I get if I delegate?

-Please use the [Staking Rewards Calculator](https://staking.polygon.technology/rewards-calculator) to determine your estimates.
+Please use the [Polygon earnings calculator](https://staking.polygon.technology/rewards-calculator) to determine your estimates.

 ### Why does my transaction take so long?